OJ17/things-I-learned-wiki/docs/Improvement/a-plan-of-action/staying-on-track.md

 that I literally have to look at and move around every day That reminds me of the key lessons I've learned.

-It's really critical in this process to be mindful of the lessons you've learned.
+It's really critical in this process to remember the lessons you learn and turn them into a habit.